NorbertL99/LogicalGame2048/README.txt

 See author info added.
 See instruction added.
 Core of game work properly.
 Save game, load game and update best scores need to be updated.
 Erros handle need to be added.

+This version 0.6.
+Save game added.
+Load game added. best scores save and update added.
+Errors handle need to be added.
 Updates will be given soon.

 /////////////////////////////////////////////
 ////////////////How to applay////////////////